© 2020 Baptist Health. All Rights Reserved.

 Rh incompatibility.
 This blood condition is a common cause of jaundice.
 But it's easy to detect the problem with a routine blood test done on expectant mothers and sometimes on expectant fathers.

-German measles.
+Rubella (German measles).
 Future moms can prevent this common cause of cerebral palsy by getting vaccinated before they become pregnant.

 One of the best ways to make sure you have a healthy baby is to get regular prenatal care and practice healthful living.
 That means following your doctor's instructions for good nutrition and not smoking, drinking or using drugs.